This post was created in partnership with One Degree Organic Foods. All opinions are our own.

 - Warm the tortillas, or char them by placing them on grates above an open gas flame on medium heat for a few seconds per side, flipping with tongs, until they are slightly blackened and warm.

-- To serve, place refried beans in a tortilla, top with cabbage and pepper slaw, cashew sauce, and some torn cilantro leaves.
+- To serve, place refried beans in a tortilla, top with cabbage and pepper slaw, tahini sauce, and some torn cilantro leaves.

-- Soak the cashews for at least 1 hour.
+- Soak the cashews for the chipotle cashew cream at least 1 hour.
 (If desired, you can set them to soak in the morning before work and make the sauce in the evening.
-Or if you don't have time to think ahead, you can cheat and do a 30 minutes soak while you make the recipe; however, for the creamiest sauce, at least 1 hour is best.)
+Or if you don’t have time to think ahead, you can cheat and do a 30 minutes soak while you make the recipe; however, for the creamiest sauce, at least 1 hour is best.)

-- Add all ingredients to a blender, then blend on high for 1 minute.
+- Blend the chipotle cashew cream: Add all ingredients to a blender, then blend on high for 1 minute.
 Stop, scrape and add additional liquid if necessary to come to a creamy consistency.
 Blend for several minutes until creamy and smooth.
 If desired, add additional salt to taste.
 Store in a sealed jar in the refrigerator for up to 1 week.